Add Cells to Microsoft Excel Formula Watch Window with Python.NET

 Add Cells to Microsoft Excel Formula Watch Window

 The following sample code sets formulas for cells C1 and E1, then adds both to the Watch Window.
-It saves the workbook as output Excel file.
+It saves the workbook as the output Excel file.
 When opening the output file in Excel, both cells will appear in the Watch Window as shown:

 todo:image_alt_text